Browse By Day

 The Power of Platforms: the Case of News Publishers - Rasmus Kleis Nielsen, Reuters Institute for the Study of Journalism; Sarah Anne Ganter, School of Communication, Simon Fraser U

-Automating Suppression: How Bots Can Silence Free Speech and Minority Voices Online - Samantha Bradshaw, Oxford Internet Institute, Oxford U; Lisa-Maria Neudert, Oxford Internet Institute, Oxford U; Philip N Howard, Oxford Internet Institute, Oxford University
+Automating Suppression: How Bots Can Silence Free Speech and Minority Voices Online - Samantha Bradshaw, Oxford Internet Institute, Oxford University; Lisa-Maria Neudert, Oxford Internet Institute, Oxford University; Philip N Howard, Oxford Internet Institute, Oxford University

 Learning to Live Among Semi-Benevolent Information Monopolies - David Karpf, George Washington U